AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 ### Repeating the process

-From this point, creating the vertical line and the text is a matter of copy/paste and changing a few parameters.
-The only new element may be text rotation, for which the mighty reference helps us with again: the `TextNode` class has a [`setRotationInParent()`](/references/document-sandbox/document-apis/classes/TextNode.md#setrotationinparent) method.
-It expects a number in degrees (-90, in our case) and a `localRotationPoint` object (implementing the [`Point`](/references/document-sandbox/document-apis/interfaces/Point/) interface), which is the point to rotate around in the node's local coordinates: in this case, `{x: 0, y: 0}` will do.
+From this point, creating the vertical line and the text is a matter of copying/pasting and changing a few parameters.
+The only new element may be text rotation: the `TextNode` class has a [`setRotationInParent()`](/references/document-sandbox/document-apis/classes/TextNode.md#setrotationinparent) method.
+It expects a number in degrees (-90, in our case) and a `localRotationPoint` object (implementing the [`Point`](/references/document-sandbox/document-apis/interfaces/Point/) interface), which is the point to rotate around in the node's local coordinates.
+In this case, `{x: 0, y: 0}` will do.

 ```js
 const vText = editor.createText();